Make sure it's insured

 A more expansive option is full-value protection.
 Although it costs more, movers are liable for replacing or repairing possessions, or paying you a cash settlement to fix or replace an item at its current market value.
 For that reason, experts often recommend this option.

-"I think it's dollars well spent," says Rod Davis at the BBB.
-"If people focus solely on cost they're not looking at overall quality."
+"I think it's dollars well spent," says Davis.
+"If people focus solely on cost, they're not looking at overall quality."